A comprehensive list of all the awesome things to do in Salento with a few that you probably never heard about.

 Visit the Artisan Village (Aldea de Los Artisanos)

-It is absolutely crazy that no one is talking about this place.
+This is totally off-the-beaten-track thing to do in Salento and it is absolutely crazy that no one is talking about this place.
 I was lucky enough that I had been told about it by the owner of my hostel.

 Aldea de Los Artisanos (The Artisan Village) is a small community located 10 minutes walk out of the town of Salento.
 You can learn how the artisans create their craft and buy some great handmade jewellery and artisan goods.
 But there is absolutely no pressure to purchase anything.